tongyanjun/Public-CSE255-2022/notebooks/Section4-Final-Project/README.md

 2. Name your zip file the **same name** you used in the Gradescope leaderboard submission.
 3. Upload your zip file to this link using dropbox: https://www.dropbox.com/request/6L9YhZ8jStt7z1fxiFwc

-## Remember to upload your results.csv, results_country.csv and explanation.md file with the compressed code directory, where `explanation.md` is a text file that describes the improvements over Freund-XGBoost or your NN solution.
-You need to say what are the changes in the learn.py code and why you think these changes helped improve the performance.